Obituary: Gord Downie, troubadour of Canada, charmed and challenged a nation

 The recording, book and film told the tragic true story of Chanie Wenjack, who ran away from a residential school in Northern Ontario in 1966 and died of exposure alongside a railway track, trying in vain to walk back home to his family, some 600 kilometres away.

-A new studio album from Mr. Downie, Introduce Yerself, a double disc of 23 songs recorded over two four-day sessions in Jaunuary, 2016, and February, 2017, is set to be released Oct.
+A new studio album from Mr. Downie, Introduce Yerself, a double disc of 23 songs recorded over two four-day sessions in January, 2016, and February, 2017, is set to be released Oct.
 27.

 In a 2009 interview with the CBC, Mr. Downie downplayed any suggestion that he was any sort of cheerleader for Canada.
 "I would want no part of propagating or galvanizing or burnishing some of the stupid mythology in this country," he said.
 "That we're this clean pristine place.
 That we've got it all figured out."